rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

       Post.remove _id: post._id
 {% endhighlight%}

-Whenever the button with id **"delete"** is clicked we are finding the target element and storing it in **post** variable and then we are passing its id to remove the post from the collection using `Post.remove`
+Whenever the button with id **"delete"** is clicked, we are finding the target element and storing it in **post** variable and then we are passing its id to remove the post from the collection using `Post.remove` Mongo query..

-`_id` is MongoDB unique id for each element in the collection..
+`_id` is MongoDB unique id for each element in the MongoDB collection..
 <figure>
   <img src ="/images/delete.gif">
 </figure>

 #### Update

-Update part is bit tricky
+Update part is bit tricker than other three operations..
 {% highlight ruby%}
   Template.post.editing = ->
     Session.get "target" + @_id